hpssjellis/particle-photon-neural-network-ifttt/README.md

 # particle-photon-neural-network-ifttt
-Just playing around with the Neural Networks and the particle photon with IFTTT and possibly TensorFlow
+Just playing around with Neural Networks and the particle photon with IFTTT and possibly TensorFlow

 Dec 17, 2015